Norma Jean 1986

 Although Norma Jean's book debut appeared not to have any impact on the LAPD at the time, the recent scandals which have rocked the LAPD are no surprise to those who read "Cop to Call Girl."
 There are daily revelations of more corruption within the LAPD, which Norma Jean tried to expose years ago.
 How many tainted cases could have been avoided if public officials- including the District Attorney- had spent more time and effort investigating the claims made by Norma Jean, rather than trying to silence her?
 One wonders if the prosecutor at her trial, Richard Weber, still believes that the LAPD corruption she witnessed is all in Norma Jean's mind, or if he will at last admit that it is and has been an ongoing situation which needed exposing a long, long time ago......

-arrest that she met Margo St. James, founder of
+after her arrest that she met Margo St. James, founder

 prostitutes' rights organizations in the US.
 Her